Back to Top

 Prayer Group

 Continues to meet Thursdays 7pm to 8pm in the prayer room.
-All are welcome, just drop in to see us.
-Call Sylvia on 07872 314103.
+All are welcome.
+If you would like to join the group but need a lift, please call

 Bible Study Afternoon

-Tuesday afternoons, fortnightly, at the home of Elizabeth Douglas.
-All are welcome.
+2.00pm-3.30pm All are welcome.
 Contact Sylvia on 07872314103 should you require a lift, or for further details.

-Pizza Eaters
+Pizza Eaters Youth Group

 Sylvia can give you more details.
 Call her on 07872 314103

-Sunday Breakfasts Dates
+Sunday Breakfasts starting at 9.30am

 Dates will be as follows:

-Sunday 29th June, Sunday 31st August, Sunday 26th October,
+Sunday 31st August, Sunday 26th October,

 No breakfast in December as too close to Christmas.